-Di is an Accredited Specialist and a highly regarded solicitor-advocate who undertakes pre-trial and trial work in the Federal Circuit and Family Court of Australia.
+Di is an Accredited Specialist and a highly regarded solicitor-advocate who undertakes pre-trial and trial work in the Federal Circuit and Family Court of Australia Divisions 1 and 2.

-In Doyle's Guide to the Legal Profession, Di has been consistently regarded by her peers as a pre-eminent family lawyer in the ACT.
+In Doyle's Guide to the Legal Profession, Di has been consistently recognised by her peers and is rated as the Market Leader family lawyer in the ACT.
 Di is the only ACT family lawyer noted as a recommended family lawyer nationally.

-She is a member of the Law Society's Family Law Committee and the Legal Profession Act and Ethics Committee and is a member of the Women Lawyer's Association of the ACT.
+She is a member of the Law Society's Family Law Committee, Legal Profession Act and Ethics Committee and a member of the Women Lawyers Association of the ACT.